CarlSchader/commit-testing/README.md

 ```

 # Automated Testing
-In package.json set the "test" script under "scripts" to whatever you want to use for testing.
+In your package.json, set the "test" script under "scripts" to whatever you want to use for testing.
-Example assuming jest is installed:
+(example assuming jest is installed):
 ```
 scripts: {
     "test": "jest"